-Is there some special reason we don’t like to ask for help for our emotional problems like depression or anxiety?
+Is there some special reason we don’t like to ask for help with our emotional problems like depression or anxiety?

-Lots of these panic – need to move this weekend situations, are the result of relationship breakups.
-Frankly most of those relationships had problems that could have been treated if one the people involved would ask for help.
+Lots of these panic – need to move this weekend, situations, are the result of relationship breakups.
+Frankly, most of those relationships had problems that could have been treated if one of the people involved would ask for help.
 That is what marriage and family therapists do every day.

 Why is it easier to justify borrowing $1,000 to move, but so very few people will spend $100.00 to work on salvaging that marriage in the first place?